rutgerkok/WorldGeneratorApi/README.md

 ## Limitations
 * There is no way to add custom biomes yet.
 * There is no way to spawn entities yet.
+* Adding large custom structures (like villages) is cumbersome, as you need to write the code yourself to divide your structures into chunk-sized parts.

 ## Plugins using WorldGeneratorApi
 * [DoughWorldGenerator](https://github.com/rutgerkok/Dough/) - a plugin that lets you modify the shape of your terrain.
 It supports all variables from the old Customized world type, plus some variables from the (now defunct) plugin TerrainControl.